gabycasper007/react-stripe/README.md

 3. In `src/components/molecules/CardSection/CardSection.js`,

 3a.
-Create the stripe elements and respond to input changes
+Create the Stripe elements and respond to input changes

 ```javascript
 import {